ECS-CS/html/Q4-CapstoneProject-W01D01.md

 ## FIN

-If you completed every step correctly, our CSS stylesheet should look like this.
+Our CSS stylesheet should look like this.
 All of this code, should be in the **CSS** section in CodePen.

 ```css
 div {